About

 In fortunate societies many of us upgrade machines or parts rather than put up with slow systems, while governments, businesses, and institutions upgrade frequently to run increasingly demanding software.
 We may not give a thought about what happens to our outdated parts or systems.

-ITShare sees a way to use computers and parts that might otherwise be discarded; ITShare accepts donations of appropriate hardware, refurbishes machines, installs open source (Also known as free software), and spreads the advantages of computers at low cost to people who would not otherwise be able to afford a computer.
+ITShare sees a way to use computers and parts that might otherwise be discarded; ITShare accepts donations of appropriate hardware, refurbishes machines, installs open source (Also known as unencumbered free software), and spreads the advantages of computers at low cost to people who would not otherwise be able to afford a computer.

+But doesn’t software cost money?
 No, software doesn’t have to cost money.
-ITShare uses GNU/Linux, allowing us to customise and distribute systems that fit our recipients needs.
+ITShare uses Linux Mint, allowing us to customise and distribute systems that fit our recipients needs.
 In a world where the gap between the “haves” and the “have-nots” is increasing there are ways to reduce inequalities.